gchiu/Healthy-eating/diet-handout.md

 Studies show that the bad cholesterol ( LDL-c ) can drop from 15 - 30% in 3 weeks on this diet.
 Long term studies by Ornish and others show the start of a reversal of heart disease at 1 year and even more benefit at 5 years.

-Version 1.7 Dr Graham Chiu MBChB, MRCP(UK), FRACP 14 June 2013
+Version 1.8 Dr Graham Chiu MBChB, MRCP(UK), FRACP 1 Aug 2013

 [1] http://www.nice.org.uk/nicemedia/live/13502/64153/64153.pdf